joyhughes/Jen/Lux/DEVELOPMENT.md

 # 4. Open browser: http://localhost:3000
 ```

-**That's it!** The app will be running with full video recording capabilities.
+**That's it!** The app will be running with full video recording capabilities and incremental C++ builds.

 ---